 Perhaps instead of trying to recruit supermen and women, who can make change happen without power, and by sheer charisma and influence alone.
 We should acutely focus on securing the right mandate for procurement.
 Such a goal does not seem to be atop of the CPO’s Agenda.
 We need more Brave CPO’s.

 The role of trusted adviser is a road to the second division

-According to a survey carried out by The Hackett Group, which found close to three-quarters of people employed in the profession see achieving the role of a trusted advisor as a key aim for 2015.
+According to a survey carried out by The Hackett Group, which found close to three-quarters of people employed in the profession see achieving the role of a trusted advisor as a key core objective.
 We believe this is a road to failure.
 While such a strategy sounds smart, in theory, in practice it’s dumb because no customer wants an “adviser” or a “consultant.”
 They want somebody who will take responsibility for the supply chain, not someone who shouts sage advice from the sidelines.
 At best, such a strategy will achieve a position at the top of the 2nd division.

 To play a strategic role procurement must take responsibility for the firms expenditure.
 In other words, rather than a consultant or an adviser, procurement must lead.
 That’s an important distinction.
-The ultimate source of procurements credibility is never the ability to provide sage advice, but its ability to deliver; margin improvement, growth, and free cashflow.
+The ultimate source of procurement’s credibility is never the ability to provide sage advice, but its ability to deliver; margin improvement, growth, and free cashflow.

-MyPurchasingCenter reports that Hackett goes on to say that procurement’s long-standing efforts at strengthening core capabilities like sourcing and category management “are beginning to pay off”.
+MyPurchasingCenter reports Hackett goes on to say procurement’s long-standing efforts at strengthening core capabilities like sourcing and category management “are beginning to pay off”.
 However, more must be done in managing and interpreting data, and talent management, namely:

 - Training and development;